denys-badass/okten-react-exam/README.md

     ```bash
     npm run dev

-4. Visit the app at http://localhost:3000
+4. Visit the app at http://localhost:5173

 🔐 Authentication

 The app uses a mock login system powered by the endpoint:
 https://dummyjson.com/users

-You can log in with:
+For example you can log in with:
 •	Username: emilys
 •	Password: emilyspass